 - Step 3: send this evaluation form to your rotation mentor to complete Faculty Evaluation of Student Laboratory Rotation

 - Step 4: complete your student evaluation Student Evaluation of Laboratory Rotation

 - Generate an annual Individual Development Plan with the primary mentor in the Department of Psychological and Brain Sciences.

 BBIP offers support to graduate students for conference travel.
-We will fund travel to conferences in the amount of $300 per trip per fiscal year (July 1st - June 30th).
+Students may apply for funding to travel to conferences in the amount of up to $300 per trip per fiscal year (July 1st - June 30th).
+Support amounts available may vary from year to year.
 All BBIP students are eligible provided they are presenting as first-author for their poster or talk.
 Apply for funding by completing this BBIP Travel Assistance Form.